 In short, now is the time to optimise your organisation’s vendor network – especially as companies continue to settle into a new normal in the post-pandemic era.
 This isn’t just about cleaning house; it’s about focusing on fewer, more strategic vendor relationships that make life easier for your employees and provide the precise capabilities you need to thrive in a digital world.

 There are significant benefits to be gained through successful contractor consolidation.
-CGI’s approach provides the flexibility to calibrate the composition of your teams based on business objectives–scaling between the proximity of onshore teams and the cost-benefit of nearshore and offshore delivery centers.
+CGI’s approach provides the flexibility to calibrate the composition of your teams based on business objectives–scaling between the proximity of onshore teams and the cost-benefit of nearshore and offshore delivery centres.
 Through a measured approach to prioritising business objectives, we align to fit the needs of each line of business and work together to drive business value.

 Ready to chat about how we can help you create a future-ready vendor ecosystem?
 Connect with Amar and Andy to learn more.